Skip to Content

 Here’s another cookie bar idea that I’ve had for a while, especially because Spouse loves her gingerbread.
 This is a particularly intense version of gingerbread using powdered ginger, fresh grated ginger and chopped candied ginger.

-Spouse loves the spicy warmth of all that ginger but if you prefer yours a little tamer on the ginger flavour, just cut back on any of these ginger elements by using half the amounts in the recipe but if you are a real ginger lover, this is going to be right up your alley.
+Spouse loves the spicy warmth of all that ginger.
+If you prefer yours a little tamer on the ginger flavour, just cut back on any of these ginger elements by using half the amounts in the recipe.
+If you are a real ginger lover, this is going to be right up your alley.

-The molasses buttercream is a delicious compliment to the moist, chewy cookie bars but you can leave out the molasses and add some chopped candied ginger if you are not a fan of molasses.
+The molasses buttercream is a delicious compliment to the moist, chewy cookie bars.
+However, you can leave out the molasses and add some chopped candied ginger if you are not a fan of molasses.

 Gingerbread Blondies